 What is a trade secret?

-Trade secrets include any valuable business information that derives its value from the secrecy.
-Trade secrets can be very valuable to you whether you have developed new technology, designed original products, created the perfect recipe, or have a gold mine of customer data.
+Trade secrets include any business information that has commercial value derived from its secrecy.
+Trade secrets can be very valuable to you, whether you have developed new technology, designed original products, created the perfect recipe or amassed a gold mine of customer data.
 One of the most famous trade secrets is the Coca Cola formula—a well-guarded secret for over 100 years.
-The business value of the formula is why the company goes to extremes to keep it confidential.
+The commercial value of the formula is why the company goes to great lengths to keep it secret.

 How are trade secrets protected?

 In Canada, there is no federal trade secrets act or equivalent statute.
 Trade secret law is instead based on common law, or in the case of Quebec, civil law, principles enforced in the courts through claims including torts, such as breaches of contract or confidence.
 There are also relevant dispositions in Canada's Criminal Code.
 Unlike for some other types of intellectual property, there is no formal process for protecting a trade secret.
 The protection of a trade secret requires the following, at a minimum:

 - that the information has commercial value

 - that the information has been subject to reasonable measures by the business to ensure that it remains secret

 Courts considering whether information is a trade secret, whether an action involves the misuse of a trade secret and how to compensate an owner of a trade secret for its misuse look at factors including the following:

 - the cost in money or time of creating or developing the information